Fish and Game Warden Education & Careers You’ll protect wildlife and people when you study to become a game warden.

 Job Outlook and Salary Information

-There are approximately 6,800 fish and game wardens in the U.S., but job growth is projected to decline considerable through 2029.
-Earning a four-year degree may set you apart from the competition.
+There are approximately 7,230 fish and game wardens in the U.S. Earning a four-year degree may set you apart from the competition.

-According to the U.S. Bureau of Labor Statistics’ (BLS) current Occupational Outlook Handbook, the median annual salary for fish and game wardens is $57,690.
+According to the U.S. Bureau of Labor Statistics’ (BLS) 2020 Occupational Outlook Handbook, the median annual salary for fish and game wardens is $58,040.

 Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.
 National long-term projections for employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

 Ever wonder which states have the highest number of game wardens?
-Here are the top five:
+Here are the top five, according to the BLS:

 - New York

 Don’t live in one of these states?
 Don’t worry.
-Montana, Hawaii, South Dakota, Maine, and Idaho have the highest concentration of game warden jobs.
+Montana, West Virginia, South Dakota, Maine, and North Dakota have the highest concentration of game warden jobs.

 And here are the median salaries the top-paying states: